yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 -  t895 {{< gh-hovercard "12034" "added a drop shadow" >}} to the FPS counter to improve readability, and allowed the device’s font style to control the text size of the FPS readout.
 - When enabled, {{< gh-hovercard "12035" "Picture-in-Picture was blocked" >}} during startup or shutdown, improving stability.
 Work by t895.
 - [Blinkhawk](https://github.com/FernandoS27) {{< gh-hovercard "12036" "disabled write syncing" >}} on Android devices running Turnip drivers, fixing crashes in games like `Red Dead Redemption` and `Luigi’s Mansion 3`.
-- To improve general stability and reduce memory consumption, {{< gh-hovercard "12043" "Picture-in-Picture has been disabled" >}} by default.
+- By democratic decision from the users, {{< gh-hovercard "12043" "Picture-in-Picture has been disabled" >}} by default.
 Work by t895.
 - Blinkhawk re-enabled using {{< gh-hovercard "12081" "multithreaded pipeline compilation" >}} for Android, reducing stuttering when loading caches at boot and building new shaders while in-game.
 This was made possible thanks to the lower resource consumption under NCE.
 - byte[] found another cause for {{< gh-hovercard "12083" "crashes on Mali GPUs:" >}} they don’t support multi-viewport rendering.
 Disabling this feature greatly improves stability on Mali equipped devices.
 (And so the list of features Mali doesn’t support keeps growing.)
 - The upper {{< gh-hovercard "12091" "speed limit was increased to 400%," >}} as t895 found out using a high limit is more stable than disabling it at all.
 Happy benchmarking!